mlund/webtest/_pages/analysis.md

 sampling points.
 In addition all analysis provide output statistics of number of sample points and the relative time of the total run-time that was spent on the analysis.

-## System Energy
+## Density

-`systemenergy`   |  Description
+`density     `   |  Description
 ---------------- |  -------------------------------------------
 `nstep=0`        |  Interval between samples
-`file`           |  Output filename for energy vs. step output

-Calculates the system energy; collect the average; and outputs to file.
+This will calculate the average density of molecules and atoms in the simulation which may fluctuate due to isobaric and grand canonical moves.
+For atomic groups, densities of individual atom types are reported.

 ## Save State